 Prior to joining OCRA, Chad was Director of Legislative Relations for the National Marrow Donor Program where he worked to ensure that patients in need of a bone marrow donor were able to find a suitable match.
 Chad also served as Director of Federal Legislation for the Brady Campaign to Prevent Gun Violence and has more than 18 years of experience in public policy and advocacy in the non-profit sector.

 Chad graduated with honors from Hobart College with a degree in English and earned his Master’s Degree from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

-Prior to joining OCRA, Nikki spent over 6 years as the Director of Special Projects and Partnerships at Win (formerly Women In Need) working with the board to build awareness and significant funding from programs including the annual Way to Win gala, Impact Party and Team Win, Win’s first NYC Marathon team.
-She also worked for Saks Fifth Avenue in the Public Relations department, focusing on NY and National press outreach, and in the Public Affairs office directing three national charitable initiatives for the flagship and 60+ stores throughout the country.
+Prior to joining OCRA, Nikki spent over 6 years as the Director of Special Projects and Partnerships at Win (formerly Women In Need) working with the board to increase awareness about family homelessness in NYC and raising critical funding for support services through events and donor relations.
+She also worked for Saks Fifth Avenue for over 10 years in the Public Relations department focusing on NY and National press outreach before moving to the Public Affairs office where she directed three national charitable initiatives for the flagship and 60+ stores throughout the country.

 Lindsey Weeks, Director, Digital Communications